Chrome 67 arrives with Generic Sensor API and BigInt support

 BigInt()function and ‘

-n'suffix on numeric literals you can safely store and operate on large integers even beyond the safe integer limit for numbers.
+n‘ suffix on numeric literals, you can safely store and operate on large integers even beyond the safe integer limit for numbers.

 - Layout: Formatting contexts will now behave exactly like floats do when they are positioned.
 In other words, they no longer look at the